ahmdmhd/s2dm/examples/graphql-to-skos/README.md

 - `skos:definition` - concept definitions
 - `skos:note` - additional notes and provenance information

+## SKOS Mapping Structure

+For detailed information about how GraphQL schema elements are mapped to SKOS concepts and collections, see [SKOS Mapping Structure](skos-mapping-diagram.md).
+This includes the hierarchical collection structure, S2DM ontology namespace details, validation rules, and implementation details.

 ## Usage

 Generate SKOS concepts from a GraphQL schema: